Annie Ilonzeh: Life and career

 Ilonzeh was born in Grapevine, Texas, and went to Colleyville Heritage High School.
 Her father is a Nigerian of Igbo descent, and her mother is white.
 In 2007, she made her television debut in an episode of the CBS sitcom How I Met Your Mother.
 She had bit roles in the movies He's Just Not That Into You, Miss March and Percy Jackson & the Olympians: The Lightning Thief.
 Ilonzeh had a recurring role in the CW prime time soap opera Melrose Place from 2009 to 2010, and in 2010 guest starred in three episodes of Entourage.
-From 2010 to 2011, she played the role Maya Ward on the ABC daytime soap opera General Hospital.
+From 2010 to 2011, she played the role of Maya Ward on the ABC daytime soap opera General Hospital.

 In January 2011, Ilonzeh was announced as one of the "Angels" on the reboot of the 1970s television series Charlie's Angels.
 The series, which premiered in September 2011, received mostly negative reviews, and was cancelled the day after the fourth episode.
 In March 2012, it was announced that Ilonzeh would be recurring on The CW series Arrow.
 Later that year, she began appearing in a recurring role in the ABC Family drama series Switched at Birth.
 In 2013, she played a leading role in the Lifetime television film Killer Reality.

 Ilonzeh also guest starred in the second season of CW's Beauty & the Beast, and had a recurring role on Lifetime comedy-drama Drop Dead Diva in 2013.
-Later, she had a recurring roles on Person of Interest and Empire.
+Later, she had a recurring role on Person of Interest and Empire.